4 Famicom classic games to play before heading to China for a holiday.

 I also mentioned how such classic video games often resort to convenient racial stereotypes.
 For some of today’s players, this could be particularly distasteful.

-Culture Brain’s Super Chinese Series is guilty of both of crimes, beginning with how, ridiculously, the series was renamed as Little Ninja Brothers for the US market.
+Culture Brain’s Super Chinese Series is, honestly, guilty of both, beginning with how, ridiculously, the series was renamed as Little Ninja Brothers for the US market.
 (There are NO ninjas in China).
 In addition, you also have the questionable character designs.
 In the first game, the sprites look right out of a yellow peril movie.